Fight Traffic Ticket in IndianaPage OverviewSUMMARY: How to Fight an Indiana Traffic Ticket

-Fighting your ticket means denying guilt and going before a judge to prove your innocence.
+Fighting your IN traffic ticket means denying guilt and going before a judge to prove your innocence.

-Because of the legal aspects, many drivers choose to hire traffic ticket attorneys to help them prepare their cases and present them in the courtroom.
+Due to the legal aspects, you may choose to hire a traffic ticket attorney to help you prepare your case and present in the courtroom.

-If you win your case, you can go home and put it behind you; if you lose, however, you’ll have to pay your traffic ticket fine, court costs, and any other related surcharges―as well as deal with violation-related penalties.
+If you win your case, you can go home and put it behind you.
+If you lose, however, you'll have to pay your IN traffic ticket fine, court costs, and any other related surcharges, as well as deal with violation-related penalties.

-Unless you committed an offense that requires a court appearance (your ticket will state as much), you can plead guilty or no contest and pay your fine.
+Unless you committed an offense that requires a court appearance (your traffic ticket will state as much), you can plead "guilty" or "no contest" and pay your fine.

-For many drivers, this is the most convenient option―especially if their courts have online payment options.
+For many, this is the most convenient option; especially if your Indiana court has an online payment option.

 Avoid Additional Charges

-You must notify the court of your not guilty plea (and schedule a hearing); alternatively, you can appear in court on the date on your ticket, tell the judge, and then receive a hearing date.
+You must notify the IN traffic court if you're submitting a "not guilty" plea (and schedule a hearing).
+Alternatively, you can appear in court on the date on your ticket, and notify the judge to receive a hearing date.

 Find Your Court

-- Visit the court and tell the clerk you want to plead not guilty.
+- Visit the IN county court and tell the clerk you want to plead "not guilty."

-- Show up to court on the date printed on your ticket and tell the judge you want to plead not guilty.
-You’ll then receive a hearing date.
+- Show up to court on the date printed on your traffic ticket and tell the judge you want to plead "not guilty."
+You'll then receive a hearing date.

-Let the court know before your scheduled hearing that you need to postpone or reschedule.
+Let your IN traffic court know before your scheduled hearing if you need to postpone or reschedule.

 Consider hiring a traffic ticket lawyer whenever you feel uncomfortable facing a judge by yourself—especially if you're facing serious criminal charges.

-An attorney skilled in IN traffic laws can help you:
+An attorney skilled in Indiana traffic laws can help you:

 - Prepare for your case, including practicing your testimony, gathering evidence, and subpoenaing witnesses.

-- Negotiate a plea agreement, or talk to the judge about using a deferral program or the state’s Driver Safety Program.
+- Negotiate a plea agreement, or talk to the judge about attending a Driver Safety Program.

 - Appeal a guilty verdict.

-Some ideas to keep in mind as you prepare for your case include:
+Some ideas to keep in mind as you prepare for your IN traffic case:

 - Go over your testimony and determining whether you or your attorney will speak for you.